Skip to Content

 Snack service before landing

 Before landing at 7:15 AM in London, there was a second food service with cold pasta, ham, bread, and cheese.
-Fine for nibbling on, but nothing special.
+It was fine for nibbling on, but nothing special.
+I used my six-hour layover between London and a connecting flight to Milan to eat a proper breakfast at Gatwick Airport.

 Bathroom

-A tiny detail that I appreciate is the slight plastic protrusion on the bottom of the toilet seat.
+The Dreamliner's bathrooms are modern and well-designed.
+I appreciate the tiny detail of the slight plastic protrusion on the bottom of the toilet seat.
 It makes pulling up and putting down the toilet seat ever so slightly less gross.

-Having the extra space in the Premium cabin when getting luggage out of the overhead bins and everyone is jostling to get off the plane first is a minor thing but still worth mentioning.
+We arrived on time at London-Gatwick Airport at about 7:15 AM.
+It was a long, smooth ride over the Atlantic.
+Having extra space in the Premium cabin when getting luggage out of the overhead bins and everyone jostling to get off the plane first is a minor thing, but it is still worth mentioning.

 Conclusion

 When it came time to fly home after my month in Europe, I booked the nine-hour Norwegian Air 787 from Barcelona to Newark, NJ.
+The cost of Premium class for that flight, reserving only a few weeks ahead, was even cheaper at $602.

 Between my health concerns since 2015 and the fact that I only visit Europe on average once every two years, these recent flights have solidified my desire to continue flying Norwegian Air 787 Premium class.